 Sunday: 11 am–5 pm

 General Admission tickets include access to all museum and aquarium exhibits—including the rainforest, planetarium, living roof, and a wide range of daily programs.
+However you can grab skip the line deals here.

 Children ages 3 and under are free